yooper/your-rapport/README.md

 🌱 Companion Extensions
 Are chrome extensions that will provide improvements to your workflow.
-For example, "[Who Am I](https://chromewebstore.google.com/detail/who-am-i/gdnhlhadhgnhaenfcphpeakdghkccfoo)" a chrome extension, provides username enumeration across a couple thousand websites.
+For example, "[Who Am I](https://chromewebstore.google.com/detail/who-am-i/gdnhlhadhgnhaenfcphpeakdghkccfoo)" a Chrome extension, provides username enumeration across a couple thousand websites.
 Who Am I has a button in its UI that will trigger the "Your Rapport" extension to scrape the selected social website with the click of a button.

 💬 Platform-Agnostic